raiden-network/raiden/CONTRIBUTING.md

 #### Contributing to other people's PRs

-If you are a core developer of Raiden with write privileges to the repository then you can add commits or rebase to master any Pull Request by other people.
+If you are a core developer of Raiden with write privileges to the repository then you can add commits or rebase to develop any Pull Request by other people.

 Let us take [this](https://github.com/raiden-network/raiden/pull/221) PR as an example.
 The contributor has everything ready and all is looking good apart